 Now if we compare both cases, we definitely feel that innocent trees are being cut under the name of development or progress.
 Of course that’s wrong.

-We being powerful as compared to other creatures on this planet, are taking things for granted and we should not go for any kind of development under the cost of environment.
+We being powerful as compared to other creatures on this planet, are taking things for granted and while comparing between environment or development, we should not go for any kind of development under the cost of environment.
 Right?

 But frankly speaking, I am with support of Mumbai Metro.
 Seriously.